About Me

 Annie in Austin

-Welcome from "Annie in Austin", a singer-songwriter-garden blogger who gardened in Illinois, then moved to Austin, TX in 1999 and had to relearn everything.
+Welcome!
+As "Annie in Austin" I blog about gardening in Austin, TX with occasional looks back at our former gardens in Illinois.
+My husband Philo & I also make videos - some use garden images as background for my original songs, some capture Austin events & sometimes we share videos of birds in our garden.
 Come talk about gardens, movies, music, genealogy and Austin at the Transplantable Rose and listen to my original songs on YouTube.
-Odd musings, recipes and photographic answers to questions end up on Annie's Addendum".
 For an overview read Three Gardens, Twenty Years.
 Unless noted, these words and photos are my copyrighted work.

 View my complete profile